mrcoulson/Who-Is-This/README.md

 Who Is This?
 =============

-This is a cute (debatable) little (indeed) application that searches an Active Directory for a user by username and returns the display name.
+This is a cute (debatable) little (indeed) application that searches an Active Directory for a user by username and returns the display name and department.

 Requirements
 ------------